Saysan777/Swift-DeployPro-X/readme.md

-# Vercel Clone Project
+# Swift DeployPro X Project

-Welcome to the Vercel Clone Project repository!
-This project is designed to dynamically deploy and serve web applications from any given Git repository URL.
+Welcome to the Swift DeployPro X project repository!
+This project is inspired by Vercel deployment and is designed to dynamically deploy and serve web applications from any given Git repository URL.
 It's built using Node.js and leverages AWS ECS for container management, AWS S3 for storage, and Redis for real-time messaging.

 ## Features